SHORINJI ZENDO-RYU KARATE TM

 Other students of Itosu who became legends were Gichen Funakoshi, Chotoku Kyan, Choshin Chibana, Kentsu Yabu, Chomo Hanashiro, Anbun Yokuda, Kenwa Mabuni, Moden Yabiku, and Shinpan Gusukuma.

-I did much of the same thing over 60 years - traveling to the Orient to discover great techniques and ideas from great martial ars masters.
+I did much of the same thing over 60 years - traveling to the Orient to discover great techniques and ideas from great martial arts masters.
 I also trained in many other martial arts and received black belts or equivalents.
 These martial arts include, but are not limited to: judo, jujitsu, aikido, aikijujitsu (see American Aikijujitsu Association.com), kendo, sumo, ch'uan-fa kung-fu (many styles related to the original Shaolin).
-There are many great stories about masters and adventures, as I traveled and trained in different countries on the following website and in my upcoming book.
-It seems my destiny was to study philosophy with an open-minded attitude, to become a Zen priest, and affect karate history forever.
+There are many great stories about masters and adventures, as I traveled and trained in different countries on the following websites.
+It seems my destiny was to study philosophy with an open-minded attitude, to become a Zen priest, and to affect karate history forever.

 Read about my lifelong work of bringing both Zen and the martial arts together, as they originally began at